sugaryourcoffee/development-notebooks/postfix.md

 Install and setup Postfix
 =========================

-To send email from apptrack we need to install a mail transfer agent (MTA).
+To send email from a web applications we need to install a mail transfer agent (MTA).
 On Ubuntu the application at hand ist Postfix.
 This document describes how to install and setup Postfix to be used from a Rails application.

 * Install Postfix
 * Configure Postfix

 Instal Postfix
 --------------

 First check if Postfix is installed

     $ dpkg -s postfix